Last Updated on April 24, 2021 by Nina Ahmedow

 Animal abuse happens all over the world.
 It’s not better because it happens to animals that you have accepted to see as beasts of burden.
 In a country like Greece with stunning beaches, archaeological wonders, and perfect weather, there is no need to ride a donkey and support animal cruelty.
 You can have a much better trip walking or taking other means of transportation.

 To help some of the Greek donkeys please check out the Agia Marina Donkey Rescue on the island of Crete.
 They always need donations to pay for food and vet visits.
 You can even visit or adopt a donkey.
-And if you want to support vegan businesses when you’re in Greece check out my vegan restaurant guide to Athens.
+If you’re vegan check out my extensive guide to being vegan in Greece.
+And if you want to support vegan businesses when you’re in Greece move straight on to my vegan restaurant guide to Athens.
 Plus, don’t forget to check out my seven tips for vegan travelers.